gstanden/orabuntu-lxc/README.md

 * Configures VLANs on the OpenvSwitch Network
 * Connects the OpenvSwitch network physical host interfaces using iptables rules
 * Builds LXC from source as RPM or DEB packages
+* Creates an LXC-containerized DNS/DHCP container for the systems running bind9 and isc-dhcp-server
+* Replicates the LXC-containerized DNS/DHCP container to all Orabuntu-LXC physical GRE-connected hosts
+* Updates the LXC-containerized DNS/DHCP container replicas with the latest zone and lease updates every x minutes.
 * Builds the LXC containers
 * Configures gold copy LXC containers (on a separate network) according to your specifications
 * Creates clones of the gold copy LXC containers